 Note that calling this routine when a message is waiting on localPort will lead to the clearing of both the 'general wake up' bit for the task and the 'wake up' bit on localPort.
 If no message is waiting on localPort, XMSG will clear both the 'general wake up' bit for the task and the 'wake up' bit on localPort before checking the requested option(s).
-(The 'general wake up' bit may have been set as a result from a previously executed XMPFGST call, and the 'wake up' bit on localPort may have been set as a result from a previously executed XMPFPST, XMPFRCV, XMPFRRH or XMPFRRE call.)
+(The 'general wake up' bit may have been set as a result from a previously executed XMPFGST call, and the 'wake up' bit on localPort may have been set as a result from a previously executed XMPFFST, XMPFRCV, XMPFRRH or XMPFRRE call.)

-XMROU - Message last sent by XROUT (routing program) XMTHI - High priority message (sent with XFHIP option) XMTRE - Returned message (sent secure but, could not be delivered)

-UPTIONS . . : XFWTF - Wait flag.
+- XMROU Message last sent by XROUT (routing program) - XMTHI High priority message (sent with XFHIP option) - OPTIONS . . : XFWTF Wait flag.
 If no message is waiting on localPort, the task is suspended.
 Execution resumes when a message arrives on localPort.